PS5 restock update: How to find inventory at Amazon, Best Buy, GameStop, Target, Newegg

-Sony's PS5 -- recently named the fastest-selling gaming console in US history -- continues to sell out within minutes.
-The frenzy for the newest PlayStation isn't just due to high demand from gamers, but also a global chip shortage that's affecting all kinds of tech.
-Jim Ryan, CEO of Sony Interactive Entertainment, spoke with Nikkei Thursday about what the company is doing to get the PS5 console in stock.
+It's no surprise that Sony's PS5 -- recently named the fastest-selling gaming console in US history -- continues to sell out within minutes anytime it comes back into stock.
+The frenzy for this highly coveted console isn't just due to high demand from gamers, but also a global chip shortage that's affecting all kinds of tech.
+Jim Ryan, CEO of Sony Interactive Entertainment, spoke with Nikkei on Thursday about what the company is doing to get the PlayStation 5 console in stock.

 "Supply under the new coronavirus was very complicated, and we had to limit distribution to online," Ryan told Nikkei, as translated by Video Game Chronicle.
 "The supply and demand for semiconductors is also tight worldwide.
 We are asking our suppliers to allow us to increase production, which will flow into the market this year."

-Retailers who do receive more units don't usually give much advance notice when they restock, but we're here to help you get a PS5.
+While who do receive more units don't usually give much notice ahead of a restock, there are ways to improve your chances of scoring a PS5.

 The shop with the most PS5 restocks is still Sony's PlayStation Direct site, where drops often take place in the afternoon and require people to queue up for a chance to buy a console.
-Now, if you don't get one at the time, it helps to still join the queue as some patient and lucky customers may receive a priority access email directly from Sony.
+If you don't get one at the time, it helps to still join the queue as some patient and lucky customers may receive a priority access email directly from Sony.
 The company hasn't provided all the details about these PS Direct emails, but a PS Plus subscription does appear to be required -- and you must be logged in to your PSN account.
-If luck is on your side, Sony will send an invite to buy a PS5.
+If luck is on your side, then there is a chance Sony will send you an invite to buy a PS5.

 Retailers continue to receive PS5 restocks too, so don't give up on them.
 We have some tips on what will help your chances.